Rethinking Technology Stack Selection with AI Coding Proficiency: Experimental Results Analysis

 \subsection{RQ3: Prompting Techniques}

 To explore the impact of prompting techniques on AI proficiency of libraries, especially their effect on code quality gaps between competing libraries, we implement and evaluate three general prompting methods in this section. \ding{182} {\bf CoT} is the zero-shot variant of Chain-of-Thought prompting, which includes the phrase `Let's think step by step' in the system prompt~\cite{kojima2022large}.
 It can encourage the model to think gradually and generate structured and detailed answers.
-Prior work has demonstrated that CoT can improve performance on reasoning and generation tasks~\cite{wei2022chain,kojima2022large}. \ding{183} {\bf Few-shot prompting} provides examples in the prompt and guides the model to generate high-quality answers.
-Following the prior work~\cite{xu2024does,li2023large,promptHub2025fewShotGuide}, for each prompt with a target library and a specific task, we provide a dedicated example containing a different task and a corresponding code snippet using the target library.
-This example code snippet achieves an overall quality score of over 80. \ding{184} {\bf Regeneration} simulates the user workflow of `regenerating when dissatisfied'.
+Prior work has demonstrated that CoT can improve performance on reasoning and coding tasks~\cite{wei2022chain,kojima2022large,li2025structured}. \ding{183} {\bf Few-shot prompting} provides examples in the prompt and guides the model to generate high-quality answers.
+Following the prior work~\cite{xu2024does,li2023large,promptHub2025fewShotGuide,li2025structured}, for each prompt with a target library and a specific task, we provide a dedicated example containing a different task and a corresponding code snippet using the target library (overall score exceeding 80). \ding{184} {\bf Regeneration} simulates the user workflow of `regenerating when dissatisfied'.
 For each prompt, the model independently produces three candidate responses.
 We then select the one with the highest overall quality score as the final output.

 We evaluate the above three methods on six LLMs.
 Due to resource constraints, we randomly select 20 pairs of prompts for each model.
 Each pair contains two competing libraries under the same task.
 10 pairs exhibit a significant quality gap between their original generated code snippets without the prompting methods, whereas the other 10 pairs do not (Cohen's effect size).
 Following the setup in~\autoref{s:model}, we repeatedly query each prompt five times on each model. \autoref{tab:rq4} shows the experimental results across six LLMs, where `Score' represents the average overall code quality scores across LLMs, `Gap' indicate the absolute difference in overall code quality scores between competing library pairs, and `Cons.' represents the proportion of pairs whose leading relationship of code quality scores between two libraries remains unchanged after using different prompting methods. `Origin' represents the results without using any prompting method. `Regen.' is the abbreviation of the regeneration method.